VladDashavskyi/GFLTestTask/README.md

 Build
 Restore Data base from backup file "GFLTestTask.bak", the backup is in folder DataBackup in project.
 Create user in SQL server: "webapi"/"123".
 Then use that in ConnectionStrings, where change please Data source, login and password.
+To test app, there are 2 files: JsonTest and TxtTest.